Leon's Microblog

 I find it a little funny that frictionless "ice-block-pushing puzzles" are now sufficiently normalised as a standard videogame puzzle that they appear in two Deltarune chapters and one ENA Dream BBQ chapter and none of them actually use ice

 I didn't watch too much, but the GDQ runs that I liked this time in terms of clean execution were the RayForce run and the Mario Odyssey run.
+The Blue Prince run was also OK as entertainment but I don't play or especially like the game itself.

 This one seems simple enough that I suspect it's already been done, but I'm not familiar enough with parser IF esoterica.